Enter the Olympics of song and dance – Eurovision in Ukraine!

-Australian entrant and former X Factor contestant Isaiah Firebrace may be exercising his remarkable vocal cords, singing about ‘how it don’t come easy and it don’t come cheap’ – but what I think he was actually referring to is scoring a ticket to the main event in the first place.
+Australian entrant and former X Factor contestant Isaiah Firebrace may be exercising his remarkable vocal cords, singing about ‘how it don’t come easy and it don’t come cheap’ – but what I think he was referring to is scoring a ticket to the main event in the first place.
 Tickets were released earlier this year with a majority snapped up quickly to Europe’s signature cultural event.
 My purchase would be part spontaneous, part living out my Eurovision fantasy of attending the song contest.
 Yes, it has been a long-time weakness and bucket list goal of mine to attend this cultural phenomenon event of a lifetime.

 Naturally and keeping true to my love of Eurovision, I extended my stay on the island to see Conchita in all her glory belting out her 2014 Eurovision anthem ‘Rise Like a Phoenix.’
 It turned out to be a double-whammy with seeing LGBTQ icon Conchita Wurst again riding down the canals in an elaborate and colourful manner at Amsterdam Pride Festival.